Pop-Cultural Osmosis Failure examples:

 - The unknown-but-assumed-to-be-vast amount of time that has passed between the present and when the series is set means that this happens to a lot of people.

 - When a band comes up on the TV, he mentions an earlier musician that did the same genre better, then asks Channon if she's heard them:

 - The Flash's Rogues sit around drinking beer playing the game of "which musician would you kill."
-The popular choice is apparently Abba, to which Axel, the young punk of the group replies, "Who's Abba?"
+The popular choice is apparently Abba, to which Axel, the new Trickster and the young punk of the group replies, "Who's Abba?"

 - Two-Face once saw that one of his mooks was obliviously standing in the way of somebody he was trying to shoot.
 Two-Face asked him to get out of the way, saying he couldn't afford to lose any more Red Shirts.
 When the confused mook asked what that term meant, Two-Face incredulously asked him if he had ever watched Star Trek.
 When the mook said no, Two-Face called him too stupid to live and killed him on the spot.

 - Judge Dredd: In Judge Death's Origins Issue Boyhood of a Superfiend, his interviewer thinks that Death is referencing Alfred Hitchcock's Psycho when the genocidal psychopath gives him a False Reassurance that he's grown tired of killing and wouldn't hurt a fly.
 Since Death is from an Alternate Universe, he thinks that "Psycho" is meant to address him personally, and that "Hitchcock" is some sort of disease.

 - New Avengers: During a fight, Ms. Marvel fails to recognize a reference to Ghostbusters.
 Spider-Man, the one who made the reference, is deeply upset by this and claims he's unable to talk to her.